-- L1 Lock Out (disables all spa functions to permit filter cleaning). - L2 Lock Mode (disables the jets and light buttons to prevent unauthorized use of spa).
+- L1 Lock Out (disables all spa functions to permit filter cleaning) - L2 Lock Mode (disables the jets to prevent unauthorized use of spa).
 Filtration/heating cycle will continue to operate as programmed in this mode.
-The temperature display flashes when this function is enable.
+The temperature display flashes when this function is enabled.
 Example: the "F3" filtration/heating cycle was enabled prior to choosing lock mode.
 The spa continues to perform the "F3" cycle until lock mode is canceled, allowing another cycle to be selected.